xiangfei2017/Riemann/docs/source/api_reference.rst

    :type train: bool
    :param onehot_label: Whether to use one-hot encoded labels, defaults to True
    :type onehot_label: bool
+   :param download: Whether to download the dataset if not found, defaults to False
+   :type download: bool, optional

    .. method:: __len__()